erikdonohoo/comforter/README.md

 # Getting Started

+**IMPORTANT NOTE:** Make sure you update your docker resources to increase your available RAM and CPU Cores.
+A recommended configuration is 6 CPU cores and 6 GB of RAM.
+If you do not do this, your GitLab container will not work.

 I recommend installing (phpbrew)[https://github.com/phpbrew/phpbrew] to help manage different PHP versions on your machine as this project uses php 7.4.
 Follow the instructions and make sure you update your `.bashrc` and then `phpbrew install 7.4 +default +mysql +pdo`